Login or Register to make a submission.

 Abstract and keywords: Between 150 and 200 words (5-7 keywords); Times New Roman; 12 pt; single-line spacing; justify.
 Write your abstract using concise, but complete, sentences.
 Get to the point quickly and always use the past tense because you are reporting on a study that has been completed.
 There are four things you need to include: 1) your research problem and objectives, 2) your methods, 3) your key results or arguments, and 4) your conclusion.

 Article text: Times New Roman; 12 pt; justify; 1.5 line spacing; margins: Top: 2,5 cm; Bottom: 2,5 cm; Left: 3 cm; Right: 3 cm.
-The scope of submitted text should not exceed more than 30.000 characters (with spaces) including references.
+The scope of the submitted text should not exceed more than 30.000 characters (with spaces) including references.
 The text should be written in the neuter gender, concisely with correct orthography.
 Latin phrases should be set in italics.

 Quotations: If they are brief (3 lines or fewer), quotations should be run on with the text.
 Longer quotations should be indented, without quotation marks.
 All indented quotations should be typed single-spaced.